J. W. Robinson's

-J. W. Robinson Co., Robinson's, was a chain of department stores operating in the Southern California and Arizona area, previously with headquarters in Los Angeles, California.

-History
+J. W. Robinson's (colloquially Robinson's) was an American department store chain founded in 1883 by Joseph Winchester Robinson.
+Its flagship store and headquarters were located in Los Angeles, California, and operated in Southern California and Arizona.
+Robinson's and May Company California were merged and individually dissolved to form Robinsons-May in 1993.

+19th century history

-Joseph Winchester Robinson was a merchant from Waltham, Massachusetts who moved to Riverside, California in 1882 to develop orange groves.
+Joseph Winchester Robinson was a merchant from Waltham, Massachusetts who moved to Rosemead, California in 1882 to develop orange groves.
 Robinson found the quality of goods and service from local merchants lacking, and reentered the retail business, utilizing his contacts on the East Coast to deliver superior merchandise.

-Robinson opened the 1440 sqft Boston Dry Goods Store in 1883 at the Allen Block at the southwest corner of Spring and Temple Street, stating that his store offered "fine stocks and refined 'Boston' service."
-In 1891, J. W. Robinson died at the age of 45 and his son, Henry Winchester Robinson, came from Boston to Los Angeles to take over the business, and the "Boston Dry Goods Store" was renamed the "J. W. Robinson Company" in honor of its late founder.
+Robinson opened the 1440 sqft Boston Dry Goods Store in 1883 at the Allen Block at the southwest corner of Spring and Temple streets, stating that his store offered "fine stocks and refined 'Boston' service."
+In 1891, J. W. Robinson died at the age of 44 and his father, Henry Winchester Robinson, came from Boston to Los Angeles to take over the business, and the "Boston Dry Goods Store" was renamed the "J. W. Robinson Company" in honor of its late founder.

-1886–1895: 171–173 Spring Street store

 In 1887, J.W.
 Robinson Co.'s Boston Dry Goods Store moved to a new store of around 3000 sqft in the Jones Block at 171–173 (post-1890 numbering) Spring Street, considered an adventurous move because at that time, the location was far from the central business district of that period.
 When Robinson's moved again in 1895, Nathaniel Blackstone, brother-in-law of J.W.
 Robinson, moved into the vacated space and founded Blackstone's Dry Goods, which would become a single-location downtown department store in its own right.

 Mr. C. W. R. Ford, who had owned his own wholesale store at 522 Market Street in San Francisco, married Robinson's widow and took over as president of the Robinson's company.

-1895: Broadway, "across from City Hall"
+20th century history

 From 1880 to 1890, the population of Los Angeles doubled from 50,395 to 102,479 people.
 In January 1895 the J. W. Robinson Co., which by that time advertised simply as "The Boston Store", announced that after only eight years at Spring Street, more spacious quarters were necessary, and that a new four-story "Boston Dry Goods Store Building" was under construction at 239 S. Broadway (razed, currently site of a parking lot), opposite the then City Hall.
 It was designed by Theodore Eisen and Sumner Hunt, designer of the Bradbury Building.
 On October 1, 1895, Robinson's opened the new store.
 The new building was promoted at the time as a sign that Los Angeles had come into its own as a "metropolitan center" and that it was no longer necessary to make "annual pilgrimages to San Francisco" to obtain a wide selection of fine merchandise.